 Symposium attendees are now able to earn Maintenance of Certification (MOC) points from the American Board of Internal Medicine (ABIM).

-To receive ABIM MOC, participants must submit their Symposium Feedback Form, available on the iPlanner, and claim their CME credits for the Symposium by March 2, 2017.
-Once both of these steps are complete, ASCO will transmit all information to ABIM on the participant’s behalf.
+To receive ABIM MOC, participants must submit their Symposium Feedback Form, available on the iPlanner, and claim their CME credits for the Symposium by the deadline.
+Once both of these steps are completed, ASCO will transmit all information to ABIM on the participant’s behalf.

 Earn ABIM MOC Points

-ABIM Diplomates attending this Symposium may receive up to 13.5 ABIM MOC points for engagement during the meeting.
-Attendees wishing to receive ABIM MOC should complete the following steps within the CE Portal by March 2, 2017:
+ABIM and ABA Diplomates attending this Symposium may receive up to 14.5 ABIM MOC points for engagement during the meeting.
+Attendees wishing to receive ABIM MOC should complete the following steps within the CE Portal by March 19, 2018.

 - Log in to the CE Portal using your ASCO.org username and password